qualityshepherd/brine/assets/posts/southern_coast.md

 1. Dustfolk children play 'Council and Criminals' in the alleys.
 They know secrets about the towers that even the guards don't know.
 1. Watch which well you draw from.
 That east well water remembers things.
 Dreams them back to you at night.

+**0802 Vial Cart**
+A ruined watchtower overlooks a half-buried cart, bleached white by the sun.
+Empty, numbered vials and a tattered map to the Lost Druid's Grove rest inside.
+Faint markings on the vials suggest they must be filled in a precise order.

 **0805 Classic Traveler** A tall man with a peculiar limp leads two impossibly strong oxen—Jake and Jim—pulling empty carts. **Malfas** (`Tall, Observer, Awkward`) is an alien in human form and the oxen are mechanical, which only cutting them would reveal.
 The traveler has 5 marbles that can perform what some would call miracles.
 He used one to make Jake, Jim and the cart.
 He needs one to return home.
 He's looking for work so he can study humans.

 **0807.6 Barrow of the Cane** A twelve-foot monolith of rust-colored stone, flecked with silver, rises from a hill of rusty grass.
 Ancient runes tell the history of **The Cane**, warrior tribes of old.
 Three weathered stones frame the barrow's entrance.
 Within, chalky paintings cover the walls—spear-wielding warriors with animal heads fighting monsters and mountain giants.
 Hand prints of men, women, and children mark the spaces between.
 Each cubbyhole bears images of these same animal spirits.